Skip to content

 Once registered, the tool is available for any agent to call — though in practice each agent only sees its own tools unless explicitly told otherwise.

-The most important thing the registry does isn’t holding the tool definitions.
-It’s making sure the tool list is sorted in a stable, deterministic order across every request.
+The most important thing the registry does isn’t merely holding the tool definitions.
+It’s making sure the tool list is sorted in a stable, deterministic order across every handler dispatch.

 Here’s why that matters.

 Before the Tool Registry, Ishvana had this problem constantly.
 Every request had its tool list built dynamically from whichever agent was active, in whatever order the agent’s executor happened to iterate its tool functions.
-The order was undefined, so the cache would hit on some requests and miss on others, and the miss pattern wasn’t predictable.
+The order was undefined, so traces drifted across runs even when behavior was otherwise identical.

-The Tool Registry fixes this by sorting every tool list alphabetically by tool name before sending it to the provider.
-Same tools every request means same order every request means cache hits every request.
-Combined with system prompt caching, the effect is that long writing sessions cost significantly less — because most of the static prefix (system prompt + tool list) is cached and reused.
+The Tool Registry fixes this by sorting every tool list alphabetically by tool name before it is attached to a handler dispatch.
+Same tools every request means same order every request, which keeps diagnostics and benchmarks reproducible.

 The second job of the registry is observability.
 Because every tool is registered in one place, Etherforce can track invocation counts per tool, per agent, across sessions.
 The Tool Registry tab in the Analysis workspace shows exactly this — a full table of every tool every agent has registered, with columns for name, description, parameter count, and total invocations.